 5. Baking soda and vinegar

 If the rust is very resistant, you can try mixing a little white vinegar with a teaspoon of baking soda in a bowl.
-When you start to see bubbles, immerse your jewelry a few minutes.
-Remove it, dry with a cloth and voila!
+When you start to see bubbles, immerse your jewelry for a few minutes.
+Remove it, dry with a cloth, and voila!

 Prevention to avoid jewelry damage

 Similarly, jewelry can be affected by moisture, appearing colors and rusting.

 Now that your costume jewelry shines again without traces of rust, you should start taking care of it properly!
 To prevent it from blackening and losing its brightness you can take some simple precautions: